ChickenWithACrown/nexus-recon/README.md

 ### 🔍 Reconnaissance
 - Port scanning with service detection
-- WHOIS lookup for domain and IP registration data
+- WHOIS lookup for domain and IP registration data  (under way)
 - DNS record analysis and enumeration
 - Subdomain enumeration using multiple techniques
 - IP geolocation and mapping